-- biographical information consisting of your name, title, birth date, age and gender;
+- biographical information consisting of your name, title, age and gender;

 - your contact details including address, email address and phone number;

-- records of communications sent to you by the University or received from you;
+- records of communications sent to you by N8 CIR or received from you;

 We value our relationship with you and we use your personal data to personalise our communications, improve our services and ensure we work efficiently and effectively.
-It is used and processed for a full range of communications and programmes involving academic and administrative departments.
+It is used and processed for a full range of communications and programmes involving academic and administrative departments across N8 universities.
 These include the following communications and marketing activities (by mail, email and telephone):

 - Promoting our services;